Virtual Learning Community

 - Organizational self-assessment tools

-CAPRSS will also be developing an online, social environment in which individuals throughout the PRSS program can participate, using a variety of technology--such as instant messaging, discussion forums, online whiteboards and meeting rooms--to promote social learning.
+CAPRSS will also be developing an online, social environment in which individuals throughout the PRSS program can participate, using a variety of technology to promote social learning.
 Our goal: Encourage sharing of promising approaches and emerging best practices in peer-to-peer support and in the process help programs to more deeply implement the CAPRSS standards.

-It's easy to sign up to be an early member of the learning community.
-For basic membership, there is no cost or obligation--so sign up today, and we'll let you know when the beta version is ready to go.
+It’s easy to sign up to be a member of the learning community.
+For basic membership, there is no cost or obligation–so sign up today.